 Edits refer to 00-007r1.
 Page and line numbers are displayed in the margin.
 Absent other instructions, a page and line number or line number range implies all of the indicated text is to be replaced by immediately following text, while a page and line number followed by + indicates that immediately following text is to be inserted after the indicated line.
-Remarks for the editor are noted in the margin, or appear between [and] in the text.
+Remarks for the editor are noted in the margin, or appear between [ and ] in the text.

-the editor are noted in the margin, or appear between [and] in the text.
+the called are noted in the margin, of appear between [ and ] in the tert.
 Ultimately, a nonextensible or base derived type is resolved into ultimate components that are either of intrinsic type or have the ALLOCATABLE or POINTER attribute.
 An extended type may be resolved into ultimate subobjects (4.5.3.1) if subobjects of the parent subobject are to be included, or ultimate components if subobjects of the parent subobject are not to be included.
-41:21-22 [Editor: Delete "For purposes" to the end of the paragraph.]
+[Editor: Delete "For purposes" to the end of the paragraph.]
 53:15-18 [Define a term for the parent subobject.]
 An extended type has a parent subobject with the type and type parameters of the parent type, consisting of all of the subobjects inherited from the parent type.
 The name of the parent subobject is the parent type name.
 53:22-24 [Editor: Delete issue 17.
 We no longer call the name of the parent subobject the "component name."]
 53:25-34 [Editor: Replace "subobject denoted by the parent type name" with "parent subobject name".
 (Improve readability by using the newly coined term.)]
 53:35 [Editor: Insert a new paragraph.
 Add this instance of "subobject" to the index.]
 The subobjects of a nonextensible type or of a base type are its components.
 The subobjects of an extended type are the parent subobject, subobjects of the parent subobject, and the additional components declared, if any.
 53:37+ The ultimate subobjects of a nonextensible type or of a base type are its ultimate components.
 The ultimate subobjects of an extended type are the ultimate subobjects of the parent subobject, and the ultimate subobjects of additional components declared, if any.
 This extends the definition of the term "subobject" and thereby defines the term "subobject name."
 We use "subobject" instead of "component" when we want to include parent subob- ject(s).
 Note that it is defined recursively so that "grandparent" subobjects are included.
 Note to J3 [Editor: Replace "have neither" with "not have".
 Replace "accessible component" with "accessible subobject".
 Delete "nor type".
 Make the whole thing a note.
 (Use our new terminology; make it a note because it will be covered by the scoping rules in section 14.)]
 53:38-40 [Editor: Delete issue 18.]
-53:41-43 $4.5.3rac{1}{2}$ Subobject order 55:0+ [Editor: Insert "subobject order" into the index.]
-The subobject order of the subobjects of a derived type is the subobject order of the parent subobject if the type is an extended type and the parent type has subobjects followed by the subobject order of the subobjects of a derived type is the subobject order of the parent subobject, if the type is an extended type and the parent type has subobjects, followed by the order of the declarations of components declared in the derived type definition.
+53:41-43 $\overline{4.5.3^{1}{2}}$ Derived type subobject order 55:0+ [Editor: Insert "subobject order" into the index.]

+The subobject order of the subobjects of a derived type is the subobject order of the parent subobject, if the type is an extended type and the parent type has subobjects, followed by the order of the declarations of components declared in the derived type definition.